Now that you’ve made up your mind that being a carpenter is the job you want to pursue; you will be thinking now how and where you can start.

 Usually, the cost for applying as an apprentice is free but there is some minimal amount involved that covers the payment of administrative fees.

-Other expenses you have to shoulder are the textbook and supply which approximately $100 for the whole duration of the program, and the union dues which cost around $20-$30 per month.
+Other expenses you have to shoulder are the textbook and supplies which are approximately $100 for the whole duration of the program, and the union dues which cost around $20-$30 per month.

 The cost of completing the carpenter apprenticeship is very minimal.